labex-labs/labex-cheatsheets/docs/cheatsheets/en/matplotlib.md

 <BaseQuiz id="matplotlib-scatter-1" correct="D">
   <template #question>
-    What does the `alpha` parameter control in matplotlib plots?
+    What does the <code>alpha</code> parameter control in matplotlib plots?
   </template>

   <BaseQuizOption value="A">The color of the plot</BaseQuizOption>